-- Begin Highway Utility Conflict Relocations – Early Summer 2018
+- Began Highway Utility Conflict Relocations - Summer 2018

-- Notice of Award to Contractor - Late Summer 2018
+- Notice of Award to Contractor - Fall 2018

-- Bid Award Recommendation to Town Council - Late Summer 2018
+- Bid Award Recommendation to Town Council - November 15, 2018

-- Contracts, Bonds and Insurance between Contractor and Cary - Fall 2018
+- Contracts, Bonds and Insurance Executed between Contractor and Cary - Winter 2019

-- Open New Carpenter Fire Station Rd Roadway to NC 55 with Grade Separation – Summer 2022
+- Open New Roadway to NC 55 with CSX Railroad Grade Separation - Summer 2022

-- Close Morrisville Carpenter Road at CSX At-Grade Railroad Crossing – Summer 2022
+- Close Morrisville Carpenter Road at CSX At-Grade Railroad Crossing - Fall 2022

 Historic, Human and Environmental Coordination/Mitigation

-The project is in northwestern Cary; within the National Carpenter Historic District and is planned, designed to complement our strong transportation network, maintain CSX railroad access, while accommodating and valuing the historic character and existing finite resources of the historic area.
+The project is in northwestern Cary, within the National Carpenter Historic District and is designed to complement our strong transportation network and maintain CSX railroad access, while accommodating and valuing the historic character and existing finite resources of the historic area.
 The project was designed and will be constructed to minimize environmental and historic impacts and does require environmental/historic permitting and mitigation efforts.

-- Dismantling, Recording and Storage of Two Historic Barn Structures along Saunders Grove Lane within the Historic District.
-The bars will be dismantled by hand with the intent of salvaging as much materials as possible.
-The barn materials deemed salvageable for historic purposes will be temporarily stored in a covered location by the Town’s Parks and Recreation Department for future use by the Town of Cary within future park projects.
-Work to dismantle the barns is scheduled to begin summer 2018.
+- Dismantling, recording and storage of two historic barn structures along Saunders Grove Lane within the Historic District.
+The barns will be dismantled by hand with the intent of salvaging as much material as possible.
+The barn materials deemed salvageable for historic purposes will be temporarily stored in a covered location by the Town’s Parks, Recreation, and Cultural Resources Department for future use by the Town of Cary in future park projects.
+Work to dismantle the barns and store the historical salvaged materials is complete as of November 2018.

 - Medians between NC 55 to Good Hope Church Rd lie within a portion of the historic district.
 Upon substantial completion; the new median will be a grass median for water quality and erosion control protection.
 Staff will develop a median and landscape planting plan after acceptance of the project that will feature vegetative planting in consultation with the State Historic Preservation Office (SHPO).